KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-4.md

 - <b>Part II: A fulfillment</b>
   - This is stored in the `scriptSig` field of the input of the transaction that spends the above output

+##### Part I: Logical Condition

-The <b>condition</b> (Part I) contains data that checks the CryptoCondition in "fingeprinted" form.
+The <b>condition</b> contains data that checks the CryptoCondition in "fingerprinted" form.

-The term, "fingerprinted," comes from the industry-wide standard CC library. <!-- dimxy actually, 'fingerprint' is a more common term than 'hash' (hash is a special case) -- https://en.wikipedia.org/wiki/Fingerprint_(computing) --> "Fingerprint" means the conversion of some arbitrary set of data to a fixed length byte array.
-A "fingerprint" uniquely identifies the source data.
-To fingerprint data, the CC library acquires the target data, combines it with other data that the developer does not need to manage, and then creates a hash, or "fingerprint."
+The term ["fingerprinted"](https://en.wikipedia.org/wiki/Fingerprint_(computing)) is a common term in the technology industry.
+To "fingerprint" data means to convert an arbitrary set of data to a fixed-length byte array.
+In this manner, a fingerprint uniquely identifies the source data.
+(A fingerprint is similar in nature to a hash.)

+To fingerprint data in the CryptoConditions environment, the CC library acquires the target data, combines it with other data that the developer does not need to manage, and then creates the fingerprint.

-For example, a condition can be a requirement that only a specific fingerprinted `pubkey` be allowed to spend this transaction output.
+Fingerprints are useful in Antara Module development.
+For example, a logical condition can be a requirement that only a specific fingerprinted `pubkey` be allowed to spend a transaction output.

+##### Part II: Logical Fulfillment

-The <b>fulfillment</b> (Part II) contains instructions and data about how the consensus mechanism should evaluate the CryptoCondition.
+The <b>fulfillment</b> contains instructions and data about how the consensus mechanism should evaluate the CryptoCondition.
 For example, the fulfillment could include an instruction to check a spending-transaction's electronic signature as well as the the `pubkey` associated with this signature.

 To spend a CC output of a transaction, a node on the network sends a spending transaction that contains a CC input that fulfills the CC output's condition.
 The consensus mechanism of the Smart Chain checks that the fulfillment is correct.
 For this it uses the C CryptoCondition library to evaluate the fulfillment of the spending transaction.
 The result of this evaluation is checked against the condition stored in the previous transaction output.